 2. Cheerful Throw Pillows with Dark Walls.
 Image Source: Southern Living, Erica George Dines

 The dark walls in this room give contrast to fun pillows in a lot of different patterns.
-The room looks flexible too—space for dining or lounging on the couch.
+The room is multi-use too—space for a dining area and lounging on the couch.
 A great use of space!

 3. Rustic-Modern Porch.
 Image Source: Fazio Architects

 This Austin, TX screened in porch has a rustic-modern feel with wood ceiling and concrete floors.
 I love the neutral, mid century style furniture in the room.
-And full length screens bring in more of the outdoor air & light.
+Its rustic look would do well at a lake house, and full length screens bring in more of the outdoor air & light.

 4. Moroccan Lantern Porch.
 Image Source: House & Home